JayToltTech/Paraffin/ReadMe.md

 - Support for reporting if subsequent runs of Paraffin are reporting different output (i.e., adding or removing files)

 ## Getting Started with Paraffin ##
 Obviously, a prior working knowledge of WiX is required so head over to the [WiX Tutorial](https://www.firegiant.com/wix/tutorial/) for more information.
-After downloading the project, look at the Zen of Paraffin document in the root directory.
+After downloading the project, look at the [Zen of Paraffin](./Zen%20of%20Paraffin.md) document.

 ## Where Can I Get a Pre-Built Version of Paraffin? ##
 Head right on over to the [Releases](https://github.com/Wintellect/Paraffin/releases) page and grab the latest.
 It is hard to believe that I started this project before GitHub supported Releases!